 We may occasionally receive information about you from third parties.
 For example, we may use third party research companies to provide general information about you, compiled using publicly available data or data that you have agreed to being supplied.

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
 We do not usually collect this type of information about our customers unless there is a clear reason for doing so.
 As an example, we collect health information about unaccompanied child participants in our workshops.

 There are three bases under which we process your data.

 - Contract purposes

-When you make a purchase from us or make a donation to us, you are entering into a contract with us.
+When you make a purchase from us you are entering into a contract with us.
 In order to fulfil this contract we need to process and store your data.
 For example, we may need to contact you by email or telephone in the case of cancellation of a show, or in the case of problems with your payment.

 - Legitimate business interests

 In certain situations we collect and process your personal data for purposes that are in our legitimate business interests.
 However we only do this if there is no overriding prejudice to you by using your personal information in this way.
 We describe below the situations where we may use this basis for processing.

 For any situations where the two bases above do not apply, we will ask for your specific consent before using your personal information in that specific situation.

 - We aim to communicate with you about the work that we do in ways that you find relevant, timely and respectful.
 To do this we use data that we have stored about you, such as what events you have booked for in the past, as well as any preferences you may have told us about.